 Migrating to a production application database

-This page covers how to convert a Metabase that’s been using the built-in application database, H2, to a production-ready instance with either PostgreSQL or MySQL/MariaDB.
-For more on why you should do this, check out How to run Metabase in production.
+This page covers how to convert a Metabase that’s been using the built-in application database, H2, to a production-ready instance PostgreSQL.
+For more on why you should use Postgres as your app DB, check out How to run Metabase in production.

 If you’d rather move to Metabase Cloud, check out Migrate to Metabase Cloud.